 Last but not least, it’s not environmentally friendly.
 WD-40 has a whole host of chemicals in it that aren’t found in nature and that aren’t broken down easily.

-Now you may be thinking “but toilet bowl cleaners have chemicals too” and you would be correct.
-However, many toilet bowl cleaners are now becoming ecofriendly and are being made with natural products, that’s something that can never be done with WD-40.
+Now you may be thinking “But toilet bowl cleaners have chemicals too” and you would be correct.
+However, many toilet bowl cleaners are now becoming eco-friendly and are being made with natural products which is something that can never be done with WD-40.

 How does WD-40 remove toilet bowl stains?

 WD-40 starts as a liquid when you spray it.
 Then, it works its way between the rust and the surface that it’s rusted to.
 Next, it evaporates into a gas causing the rust to loosen from the surface and to easily be wiped off.

 How do you clean a badly stained toilet?

 There are many cleaning products out there that help clean stains off a toilet.
 If none of them work, you can use WD-40 to get the stain off.
 If the stain still doesn’t come off, you can paint over your stained toilet to give it a new and clean appearance.

 WD-40 can remove hard water stains.
 To use WD-40 to remove hard water stains first spray a small amount on the stain.
 Let it sit for 10-15 minutes.
 Then, start scrubbing it off.
 If it doesn’t come off right away, try to rinse the surface with some water and scrub it again.
 Once it’s clean, rinse it thoroughly to remove any residue.